webexpoprague/content/output/site-data.md

-6 HALLS WITH Rich PROGRAM
+6 HALLS OF ACTION

-CONFERENCE SESSIONS in Lucerna
+Conference sessions in Lucerna